manushakaru/MobAR/README.md

 # MobAR
-MobAR is extended visualisation chrome extension using WebXR
+MobAR is extended visualisation Chrome extension using WebXR